 With a COVID-19 vaccine available and light at the end of the end tunnel finally visible, many businesses are considering their options for a healthy and safe return to work for their staff.
 But the threat of COVID-19, and even future pandemics, remains a concern, so companies must remain vigilant and think about the health and safety of both employees and customers in their workspace.

 Some safety measures go beyond furnishing hand sanitizer and moving desks further apart than normal.
 You may need to consult with a contractor and implement a few renovations.
-Here are several workspace renovations that can make your office a healthier environment:
+Here are several renovations that can help you create a healthier workspace.

 1. Upgrade HVAC Systems